What and Whose Knowledge? Measuring Epistemic Diversity in Large Language Models: Introduction

 Large language models (LLMs) are being adopted for knowledge-intensive tasks such as summarization~\cite{DBLP:journals/corr/abs-2502-14409}, writing assistance~\cite{sun2025large}, and research~\cite{DBLP:conf/iclr/Si}.
 Search interfaces are now prioritizing ``AI Overviews'' to answer queries.
 It is speculated that people will soon access most information through an LLM intermediary~\cite{DBLP:journals/ais/Peterson25}.

 At the same time, recent studies have noted that LLM outputs are homogeneous~\cite{sourati2025homogenizing}.
-For example, LLMs reflect only a narrow range of writing and reasoning styles, use a limited vocabulary~\cite{DBLP:journals/corr/abs-2502-11266} and convey only certain semantics~\cite{DBLP:journals/corr/abs-2503-20062}.
-This phenomenon, where models regress to a ``central tendency'', also affects knowledge i.e., the pieces of information that models tend to generate~\cite{10.1145/3616863}.
-This could in turn limit the information available to the general public and subsequently dwindle our collective knowledge, a phenomenon broadly defined as \textbf{knowledge collapse} (\autoref{fig:fig1}).\footnote{For an in depth definition and discussion, see \citet{DBLP:journals/ais/Peterson25}.} Recent work ~\cite{DBLP:journals/ais/Peterson25} has begun to theorize this, but offers limited empirical data.
-To better characterize and understand this problem, we investigate, for the first time, whether LLMs themselves exhibit knowledge collapse.
+For example, LLMs reflect only a narrow range of writing and reasoning styles, use a limited vocabulary~\cite{DBLP:journals/corr/abs-2502-11266} and convey only certain semantics~\cite{DBLP:journals/corr/abs-2503-20062,DBLP:journals/corr/abs-2510-22954,DBLP:conf/nips/YuZZMRKSZ23}.
+This phenomenon, where models regress to a ``central tendency'', may also affect knowledge i.e., the pieces of information that models tend to generate~\cite{10.1145/3616863,DBLP:journals/ais/Peterson25}.
+If most people are exposed to largely the same information through LLMs, limiting that set of informaiton may diwinde our collective knowledge--- a phenomenon broadly defined as \textbf{knowledge collapse} (\autoref{fig:fig1}).\footnote{For an in depth definition and discussion, see \citet{DBLP:journals/ais/Peterson25}.} Recent work has begun to theorize this~\cite{DBLP:journals/ais/Peterson25}, and some empirical work indicates low knowledge diversity among LLMs in closed generation settings (e.g., recommendations of people and places~\citealt{DBLP:conf/iui/DudyTRALB25,DBLP:journals/corr/abs-2404-15149,DBLP:journals/ais/Peterson25}).
+However, there is no empirical work on LLMs' open, unconstrained response generation where individual pieces of knowledge are extracted from the multiple claims which compose an LLM's response.
+Additionally, there is no work characterizing how the diversity of this knowledge within LLMs has changed over time and across cultures.
+Such work could inform us about the current and future risk of knowledge collapse based on realistic user interactions (e.g., different people asking for information about the same topics in an open-ended fashion), as well as offer insights into how to prevent it.